Places to visit in Andaman

 Cellular Jail in Andaman

-First opened in 1906, Cellular Jail in Andaman is located in the city of Port Blair.
-It served as a solitary confinement for exiled political prisoners during the British colonial rule and now it’s a national independence memorial.
-Isolated from the Indian mainland, this jail in Port Blair was popular known as Kala Pani.
-Th...
+First opened in 1906, Cellular Jail in Port Blair, Andaman is a great place to learn about the history of India and to pay tribute to the fearless freedom fighters.
+It served as solitary confinement for exiled political prisoners during the British colonial rule and now it’s a national independence memorial.
+Isolated from t...

 Ross Island in Andaman